RGGH/rng/README.md

 api_key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-where the xxxx is YOUR YouTube API key that you get from them....
+where the xxxx is YOUR YouTube API key that you get from them...
 It needs to be in quotes too, as it is a string in Python.

 To run, just type the following from your terminal shell: